Elections in Malaysia: Local government elections

 Although there used to be elections for members of local governments such as municipal councils, today, no local government elections are held in Malaysia.
 Local government elections were suspended after the Indonesia-Malaysia confrontation in 1964.
 The suspension was never lifted and instead made permanent under the Local Government Act 1976.
 Under the Act, or the laws of individual states where relevant, local government members are appointed by the state government.

 After Minister and People's Progressive Party President M. Kayveas raised concerns about local governments in late 2005, some suggested reviving local government elections.
-However, in an opinion column, the New Straits Times (owned by the United Malays National Organisation or UMNO, leading party of the Barisan Nasional) quoted a professor from Universiti Kebangsaan Malaysia as saying that such elections would not be brought back because "policymakers know from experience worldwide that the Opposition tends to dominate such councils as part of the electorate's desire for checks-and-balances."
+However, in an opinion column of the New Straits Times (owned by the United Malays National Organisation or UMNO, leading party of the Barisan Nasional) quoted a professor from Universiti Kebangsaan Malaysia as saying that such elections would not be brought back because "policymakers know from experience worldwide that the Opposition tends to dominate such councils as part of the electorate's desire for checks-and-balances."
 The professor also stated that due to required constitutional changes, it would be difficult for such amendments to pass muster in Parliament.
 The column also quoted a government ministry as saying that "holding elections are expensive affairs".

 As of 2008, the Pakatan Rakyat states' governments would like to implement the local government election in their states.
 However, these was not carried out due to the Federal Constitution which prohibits the implementation.
 It was only after Pakatan Harapan won the 2018 Malaysian general election that the new government began the process of looking into and reintroducing local elections after 55 years, with a trial run slated for 2019 in select cities.

 By-elections

 In addition to general elections, a by-election occurs when a particular seat in the Dewan Rakyat becomes vacant.

-Such a vacancy can occur when, a member of parliament (MP) dies, and an MP is disqualified from being a member of the Dewan Rakyat; a seat is declared vacant because the MP has been absent from every sitting of the Dewan Rakyat for a period of six month months without leave of the Dewan Rakyat, and the members of the Dewan Rakyat have decided to declare the seat vacant.
+Such a vacancy can occur when, a member of parliament (MP) dies, and an MP is disqualified from being a member of the Dewan Rakyat; a seat is declared vacant because the MP has been absent from every sitting of the Dewan Rakyat for a period of six months without leave of the Dewan Rakyat, and the members of the Dewan Rakyat have decided to declare the seat vacant.
 The exception is if the vacancy occurs when the tenure for the current Parliament or state assembly is less than two years, where the seat is simply left vacant until the next general election.